 Your cart is currently empty.Continue Shopping

 Monophonic recorded vinyl.
 How could and why would a mono-record album sound worth a darn compared to a vinyl record album recorded and cut in true left/right stereo format...and why would someone bother to listen to them at all?
 Well, there are several reasons one might want to seek out, experience and appreciate 33 1/3 RPM LP vinyl albums recorded in mono.
 Let's explore some of these reasons.
 And oh, I'm going to share my opinions regarding only the 33 1/3 RPM mono record types here.
-There is an ENTIRE other study/world of listeners & collectors that focus on the even older pre-1950's 78RPM mono record varietals, but this article isn't going to go down that path.
+There's an ENTIRE other study/world of listeners & collectors that focus on the even older pre-1950's 78RPM mono record varietals, but this article isn't going to go down that path.

 Let's first delineate that there are a couple of different types of 33 1/3 RPM "mono records" which are the original pressings and then modern reissues.
 The 33 1/3 LP was first announced in 1948 by Columbia Records.
 From this start date, original 33 1/3 RPM mono LP's were produced in great numbers through the 1950's, 1960's and even into the 1970's.
 Mono recordings preceded and in later years, were recorded right alongside the popular stereo LP evolution which many claim began circa 1958.
 People then, like people now were hungry for better and better fidelity of their music and playback systems and so the stereo-vinyl-record eventually became the de-facto standard for vinyl record listening over time.
 Original mono pressings continued to be manufactured alongside their stereo pressing counterparts through the 50's, 60's and early 70's for a number of varied reasons but perhaps one of the biggest drivers was that not everyone could afford to or wanted to upgrade their turntable/hi-fi system to one that could play these newfangled stereo records.
 Remember that back then, many a record player/receiver/single-speaker were in-built into furniture consoles that were purchased specifically to fit a home owners decor and weren't easy or cheap to replace.
 WAF likely got its start here!

 Regardless of the stereo LP record's popularity from its inception to present day, there is a new resurgence of mono records in the form of modern-mono-reissues.
-In the recent past there have been quite a number of very high quality audiophile mono-reissues coming from labels such as Classic Records (Blue Note), Analogue Productions/Prestige, EMI, Legacy, etc. These reissues tend to have exceptionally low groove noise/pops/clicks; generally have fantastic dynamics due to the super high vinyl quality itself and masterful pressing work; and can often times cost crazy amounts of money.
+In the recent past there have been quite a number of very high quality audiophile mono-reissues coming from labels such as Classic Records (Blue Note), Analogue Productions/Prestige, EMI, Legacy, etc. These reissues tend to have exceptionally low groove noise/pops/clicks; generally have fantastic dynamics due to the super high quality vinyl used during manufacturing and masterful pressing work; and can often times cost crazy amounts of money.
 There are no guarantees with these pricey reissues though and its quite possible to simply get a crappy copy for one reason or another.
 Always try to find a trustworthy label that states something like "remastered for vinyl from original analogue tapes" or something equivalent that tells you they used an original master tape or tapes for their reissue process and that there isn't an added digital-step somewhere in the mix prior to actual pressing.

 The short answer is no, you don't need a mono phono cartridge in order to play back 1950's or 60's original mono pressings or the newer modern reissue mono records, but the mono-purists will always advise to use a true mono cart for a couple of reasons that I'll explain in just a bit.
 Modern stereo phono cartridges do a surprisingly good job of producing beautiful sound from mono records but they can present a little more noise like clicks and pops during playback due to them being inherently more compliant (movement in the up/down direction of the stylus and cantilever) compared to a true mono cart that has less vertical compliance and is built to track left and right movements alone within the record groove.
 Something that people often do is run a stereo cart when playing mono records and then just flip the mono switch on their preamplifier or receiver.
 If you don't have a mono switch on your front end gear, you can also buy/build TWO different Y-Cables to sum the L+R channel information into a mono signal.
 You'll need #1 Y-cable with TWO FEMALE RCA's on one end with a single MALE RCA on the other end.
 Plug the interconnect cable coming from your turntable into this first Y-cables' TWO FEMALE connectors.
 This will combine the stereo signal into one channel.
 The #2 Y-cable will need to have ONE FEMALE RCA on one end and TWO MALE RCA's on the other end.
 Plug the #1 Y-Cable and #2 Y-cable single-ends together (#1 Male to #2 Female) and plug the #2 Y-cable's TWO MALE RCA's into your preamp or receiver's Left and Right channel inputs.
 Basically you are using the #1 Y-Cable to combine the stereo signal into one channel, then using the #2 Y-Cable to simple break out this single channel of music signal into two identical channels at your preamp or receiver.
 Doing so will allow you to listen to both loudspeakers with equal signal information going to both.